feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, focusing on key indicators like GDP growth, unemployment rate, and major industries."
+#> [1] "Gather the latest data and information on the economic situation in Algeria, including key indicators such as GDP, inflation, and major economic sectors."
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> 20760285-4b1b-48cf-a7df-7ffb60eea2b0
+#> efd3639d-8e21-498f-bf76-c2896aaffeda
 #>
 #> [[2]]$agent_name
 #> [1] "summarizer"